 Who is the most famous prisoner at Attica Correctional Facility?
-Serial Killer David Berkowitz tops our list.
+Serial killer David Berkowitz tops our list.
 Berkowitz, better known as the Son of Sam, went on a series of shooting attacks in the summer of 1976.
 He claimed that he was ordered to kill by a demon that possessed his neighbor's dog.
-Berkowitz killed six people and wounded another seven individuals.
+Berkowitz killed six people and wounded another seven.

 In 1981, Mark David Chapman was sentenced to 20 years to life for the murder of John Lennon.
-Chapman was confined to a Special Handling Unit at Attica partially due to concerns that he may be harmed by fans of Lennon and partially due to the fact that Chapman refused to eat for 26 days early in his imprisonment.
+Chapman was confined to a Special Handling Unit at Attica partially due to concerns that he might be harmed by fans of Lennon and also because Chapman refused to eat for 26 days early in his imprisonment.
 In 2012, Chapman was transferred to the Wende Correctional Facility.

 - Kendall Francois (July 26, 1971 – September 11, 2014) was an American serial killer from Poughkeepsie, New York, convicted of killing eight women, from 1996 to 1998.
-After his conviction and sentencing, Francois was housed in the Attica Correctional Facility until being transferred to the Wende Correctional Facility in Alden, New York, until his death.
-It was revealed in his trial in 2000 that he tested positive for HIV but this was not said to have been related to his death.... more
+After his conviction and sentencing, Francois was housed in the Attica Correctional Facility until being transferred to the Wende Correctional Facility shortly before his death.
+It was revealed in his trial in 2000 that he tested positive for HIV in 1995, but this was not said to have been related to his death.... more

-William Francis "Willie" Sutton, Jr. was a prolific American bank robber.
-During his forty-year criminal career he stole an estimated $2 million, and eventually spent more than half of his adult life in prison and escaped three times.
+- William Francis Sutton Jr. (June 30, 1901 – November 2, 1980) was an American bank robber.
+During his forty-year robbery career he stole an estimated $2 million, and he eventually spent more than half of his adult life in prison and escaped three times.
 For his talent at executing robberies in disguises, he gained two nicknames, "Willie the Actor" and "Slick Willie".
 Sutton is also known as the namesake of the so-called Sutton's law, although he denied originating it.... more